ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 Are organized, responsible, and trustworthy when it comes to finances: For the most part, a Saver won’t spontaneously throw money at things.

 Rarely spend impulsively: Research.
 Research.
 Research.
-Savers like to have a plan and have a whole picture put together before spending any money.
+Savers like to have a plan and have a whole picture put together before spending any money on anything.

 Avoid Credit Card Debt like it’s the plague: Savers hate paying interest and accruing debt.
 They want to pay off all bills right away.

-Reactionary: Due to not looking at/paying attention to their finances, when they finally do, Flyers often make decisions based on fear – not good advice.
+Reactionary: Due to not looking at/paying attention to their finances, when they finally do, Flyers often make decisions based on fear.